Grinnode-live/2020-grin-bug-bash-challenge/README.md

 Follow the test description from the assigned GitHub issue.
 Use your local environment to run the test case.
 Make sure you gather enough data for your report, we would need at least the following

 1. Description of all the steps with as many details as possible.
 Do it in a form of `README.md` file.
 2. Node/Wallets debug logs with links to specific lines and your comments to each line indicating the meaning of the log line.
+All log files should be set to `== debug` mode to provide sufficient level of details.
 3. Precise information about your test environment (operating system, build environment etc)

 Once you are done and gathered sufficient amount of data so that your test could be reproducible by someone else, wrap it all up in a single [secret gist repository](https://gist.github.com/).
 This would allow you to link a specific line of the logs.
 If your output log is too long gist might not allow you to link a specific line, in such case make sure you have a copy of specific line with the comment and line number ready for your report.